 How Neblett, Beard & Arsenault Can Help

 If you or a loved one has been injured at sea due to another person’s negligence, the maritime injury lawyers at Neblett, Beard and Arsenault can help.
-We have extensive maritime law experience, and we’ll work hard on your behalf, both in and out of the courtroom.
+We have extensive maritime law experience, and will work hard on your behalf, both in and out of the courtroom.
 We work with clients in Baton Rouge, Shreveport, Monroe, Lafayette, Alexandria and across the entire state.
-Contact us to set up a consultation.
+Contact us to schedule your free consultation.
 You truly did find the best law firm if you’re seeking a maritime injury lawyer.
-Call (318) 561-2500 today to schedule a consultation.
+Call (318) 561-2500 today.